-Efficient and effective work systems require effective design; a prevention orientation; and linkage to customers, suppliers, partners, and collaborators, as well as a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readiness; and evaluation, continuous improvement, innovation, and organizational learning.
+Efficient and effective work systems require effective design; a focus on student learning; a prevention orientation; linkage to students, stakeholders, suppliers, partners, and collaborators, and a focus on value creation for all key stakeholders; operational performance; cycle time; emergency readiness; and evaluation, continuous improvement, innovation, and organizational learning.

-Agility, cost reduction, and cycle time reduction are increasingly important in all aspects of process management and organizational design.
+Agility, cost reduction, operational efficiencies tied to changes in revenue, and cycle time reduction are increasingly important in all aspects of process management and organizational design.
 In the simplest terms, "agility" refers to your ability to adapt quickly, flexibly, and effectively to changing requirements.
-Depending on the nature of your organization's strategy and markets, agility might mean rapid change from one product to another, rapid response to changing demands, or the ability to produce a wide range of customized services.
+Depending on the nature of your organization's strategy and markets, agility might mean rapid change from one program, offering, or service to another; rapid response to changing demands; or the ability to produce a wide range of customized services.
 Agility also increasingly involves decisions to outsource, agreements with key suppliers, and novel partnering arrangements.
-Flexibility might demand special strategies, such as implementing modular designs, sharing components, sharing manufacturing lines, or providing specialized training.
-Cost and cycle time reduction often involves Lean process management strategies.
-Defect reduction and improved product yield often involve Six Sigma projects.
+Flexibility might demand special strategies, such as implementing unique curricula or instructional models, sharing facilities or workforce resources, or providing specialized training.
+Cost and cycle time reduction often involves agile process management strategies.
 It is crucial to utilize key measures for tracking all aspects of your overall process management.